Aantrreksh/sql-query/sqlref/sql_reference.md

 When you specify a time interval by using the keyword `TO`, only the singular form of a time unit `identifier` is supported.

-The following table shows equivalent interval clauses:
+The following table shows equivalent interval clauses.

 | INTERVAL expression | INTERVAL TO expression |
 | ------------------- | ---------------------- |
 | INTERVAL 1 DAY - INTERVAL 2 HOURS - INTERVAL 3 MINUTES - INTERVAL 4 SECONDS | INTERVAL '1 2:3:4.100' DAY TO SECOND |
 | INTERVAL 1 YEAR - INTERVAL 2 MONTH | INTERVAL '1-2' YEAR TO MONTH |
 {: caption="Table 31.
-Equivalent INTERVAL Clauses" caption-side="bottom"}
+Equivalent INTERVAL clauses." caption-side="bottom"}

 The following example demonstrates equivalent interval expressions when you deal with `YEAR` and `MONTH` time units.